anatol/booster/docs/manpage.md

  * `PARTLABEL=$LABEL` or `/dev/disk/by-partlabel/$LABEL` references device by GPT partition label.
  * `HWPATH=$PATH` or `/dev/disk/by-path/$PATH` references device by deterministic hardware path e.g. `pci-0000:02:00.0-nvme-1-part2`.
  * `WWID=$ID` or `/dev/disk/by-id/$ID` references device by its wwid e.g. `nvme-KXG6AZNV256G_TOSHIBA_40SA13GZF6B1-part3`

+### File Reference
+Some configuration options require a file content.
+It is specified by a file reference that has one of the following formats:
+ * `$PATH` - path relative to the root of ESP device.
+The path should not start with a slash.
+ * `$deviceref:$PATH` - path relative to $deviceref. $deviceref should contain one of the filesystems recognisible by booster.
+The path should not start with a slash.
+ * `$deviceref` - content of the $deviceref partition is considered as a file.
+ * `$deviceref@$offset/$length` - content of the $deviceref device at the specific $offset and with given $length.

 ### UUID parameters
 Boot parameters such as `root=UUID=$UUID` and `rd.luks.uuid=$UUID` allow you to specify the block device by its UUID.